xbmm1/xbmm1/README.md

 - **SQL and data management** for working with structured financial datasets
 - **Real-world projects**, culminating in a portfolio of finance-related and technical work

-The bootcamp emphasizes applying concepts to real problems rather than memorization, which has helped me connect software engineering principles with financial systems.
+The bootcamp emphasized applying concepts to real problems rather than memorization, which helped me connect software engineering principles with financial systems.

+---

+## 🔧 I’m actively practicing

+- Implementing and visualizing algorithms (A*, graph theory, modular arithmetic, RSA) through hands-on projects
+- Designing and benchmarking AI strategies, including multiple solvers for the **2048 game** with 1000-game simulations, Demo: [2048 Game](https://xbmm1.github.io/2048/2048-with-scores.html)
+- Writing clean, testable logic using **pure functions** and clear separation of concerns
+- Building interactive visualizations for math, physics, and data concepts using HTML, JavaScript, and canvas/WebGL
+- Applying software design patterns (strategy pattern, closures, immutable state) in small projects
+- Deploying and iterating on personal projects to understand real-world debugging, performance, and trade-offs

+---

+## 🌱 I’m currently learning

+- Deeper algorithm and data structure concepts, including pathfinding and discrete math fundamentals
+- Applied cryptography, such as RSA and modular arithmetic
+- Practical AI heuristics and evaluation functions
+- Financial modeling and machine learning concepts as applied to real-world finance problems
+- Cloud and backend design patterns for building scalable systems

 ---